 Overview of Shorted Turn Theory & Flux Probe Testing

 The magnetic field produced by a coil is proportional to the field current times the number of active turns in the coil (amp-turns or magnetomotive force [MMF]).
-If a turn short s present, the number of active turns in the coil is reduced and the resulting field decrease can be calculated through an analysis of the flux probe waveform.
+If a turn short is present, the number of active turns in the coil is reduced and the resulting field decrease can be calculated through an analysis of the flux probe waveform.

-The rotor cross-section below shows a two-pole rotor with 6 coils/pole using 18 turns in Coil 1 and 20 turns in Coils 2-6.
-Note that each coil has two slots, with one slot leading and the other slot lagging the pole face in terms of the rotation direction.
+The figures below show an example of how a turn short is detected using flux probe data.
+The rotor cross-section shows a two-pole rotor from a 110-MVA generator with 6 coils/pole using 18 turns in Coil 1 and 20 turns in Coils 2-6.
+Each coil has two slots, with one slot leading and the other slot lagging the pole face in terms of the rotation direction.
 This rotor had a single turn short in Coil 5-Pole A (Coil 5A).
+Since a turn short bypasses an entire turn, it affects both the leading and lagging slots of that coil, so both slots of Coil 5A are colored in the diagram (NOTE: see Rotor Winding Description topic for an overview of rotor winding construction).

 The annotated Analysis Graph below shows a waveform from this same rotor recorded at 48 MWS, 0 MVARS.
 The raw flux probe data (red) shows numbered peaks that correspond to each coil slot displayed in the cross-section.
 The flux density curve (dotted blue) shows the magnetic field strength around the rotor.
 The flux density zero-crossing (FDZC) position is marked with a vertical green line.